haydenbleasel/command-bar/README.md

 - Predefined keyboard shortcuts
 - Gamepad support
 - Subtle pop animation + automatic input re-focusing when changing page
+- Closes when you click outside of it

 ## Installation